 D&S was a late addition to the site.
 A D&S post included a doll and your writing.
 What you were supposed to do with this feature was pick a doll and use the allotted space to imagine a story about it, and sometimes people did this, but I used it to editorialize endlessly in a series I called Rants.

 I would spend ages making custom dollz that got progressively gother and gother as time went on — chains, black wings, fishnets, flames and lace — and then write, hysterically, scorchingly, with surprising verbosity for a thirteen-year-old girl, about someone or something I didn’t like.
 I was famed for this; I had a following.
 I was the cultural critic of TDP, and for every person who hung on my words, there were five who despised me.
 The comments section on my pro was always seething with anger about something carelessly mean that I’d said in av chat.
 I would comment on other people’s posts and critique their spelling; I’d call them dull and uncultured and degenerate.
 People would send me hatemail and I would post it all on D&S, correct their grammar and assign them a grade.
 I was insufferable.
-I was twelve.
+I was a kid.

 It’s so strange to read again through these things that I half-remember posting.
 On top of my eternal righteous anger, I was also publishing plenty of my own stories and poems on D&S. I had to — I needed to keep proving to the lowly denizens of TDP that I was fit to be their grammar queen.
 All of my own creative work from this period is uniformly terrible, but I can’t help envying this furious child with her precocious vocabulary and her ironclad conviction of her own importance.
 I can’t imagine being that prolific now.